 Day 2 – Arenal Volcano

 When you rent your 4×4 car, before arriving, then will ask you where you are going to pick it up.
 Tell them the hotel in San Jose and the time and it will be there, this morning delivered to the hotel.
-Get that and start up your GPS , (which you can rent from the car rental agency, get one at Amazon) use Waze , or your phone and go to Volcan Arenal, one of the most active volcanos in the world.
+Get that and start up your GPS , (which you can rent from the car rental agency) use Waze , or your phone and go to Volcan Arenal, one of the most active volcanos in the world.

 Option: Going a few miles out of your way you can also visit Sarchí, home of Costa Rica’s traditional brightly painted ox carts and a great stop for buying beautiful items made of Costa Rican hardwoods.